Lego Mindstorms EV3: Compatibility

 All NXT sensors, motors, and building elements work with EV3 and are recognized as NXT sensors/motors when plugged in.
 EV3 sensors do not work with the NXT, but EV3 motors do.
 The NXT brick can be programmed with the EV3 software, but lacks some software features.
-EV3 software can be used to program the NXT, but some extra programming-blocks must be downloaded, such as the UltraSonic sensor (which is included in the standard NXT kit, but not the standard EV3 kit).
+EV3 software can be used to program the NXT, but some extra programming-blocks must be downloaded, such as the Ultrasonic sensor (which is included in the standard NXT kit, but not the standard EV3 kit).
 The EV3 brick cannot be programmed with the standard NXT software, but some third-party software supports both systems.
+Scratch also included an extension that allows users to program the EV3.